Skip to main content

 2013

-The concrete paving on both I-405 and SR 518 was more than 40 years old.
+I-405/SR 518 Concrete Pavement Rehabilitation upgrades roadways with surfaces that were more than 40 years old.
 Years of heavy use on both roadways had resulted in severe cracks, bumps, and ruts.
 This project's scope aimed to produce a smoother drive—with better traction and new high visibility striping—by replacing damaged and broken panels, repaving sections, and grinding existing panels.

-Crews completely replaced concrete pavement in all four lanes of northbound I-405 from SE 8th Street to just north of Main Street in Bellevue.
-In addition, crews ground the existing pavement across all lanes and replaced an additional 82 failing concrete panels on northbound I-405 just south of SE 8th Street and from Main Street to SR 520.
-Work also included hot mix asphalt (HMA) paving of inside/outside shoulders and the installation of traffic loops, striping, and drainage improvements.
-Drainage included catch basins and pipe installation at the median and at the northwest approach slab of the SE 8th Street Bridge.
+The project encompassed a complete replacement of concrete pavement in all four lanes of northbound I-405, spanning from SE 8th Street to just north of Main Street in Bellevue.
+Additionally, extensive pavement grinding was carried out across all lanes, and 82 failing concrete panels on northbound I-405, south of SE 8th Street, and from Main Street to SR 520 were replaced.
+Other work included hot mix asphalt (HMA) paving for inside/outside shoulders, the installation of traffic loops, striping, and drainage enhancements.
+Drainage improvements featured catch basins and pipe installations at the median and the northwest approach slab of the SE 8th Street Bridge.

-Crews also improved nearly a mile of SR 518 pavement between I-5 and Sea-Tac Airport by replacing more than 50 concrete panels and using a diamond grinder to smooth out bumps and ruts on other areas of the highway.
-This work included installing data loops and striping on SR 518.
+Nearly a mile of SR 518 pavement between I-5 and Sea-Tac Airport was also improved, involving the replacement of over 50 concrete panels and the use of a diamond grinder to rectify bumps and ruts in other highway sections.
+Additional tasks on SR 518 encompassed data loop installations and striping.